choosehappy/QuickAnnotator/README.md

     ```

 2. Configure the `deployment/multi_node_cluster_config.yaml` file to specify the head and worker nodes of your ray cluster.
 See the [ray cluster launcher documentation](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching.html) for more details.
+    > All lines with the comment `CHANGE ME` should be configured.

 3. Install ray cluster launcher
     ```bash